Getting a Degree in Electrical Engineering

 While working on your associate’s degree, you would study practical applications of math and science, maintain and install electrical devices and systems, and learn about tools you can use such as circuits and computers.
 Getting an associate’s degree will take about two years.

 Most people go on to get their bachelor’s in electrical engineering, even if they did get their associate’s degree.
 In order to become an actual electrical engineer, you need to get your bachelor’s degree.
 While working towards one, you would take different classes such as chemistry, calculus, programming, and engineering mechanics.
-You can get your bachelor’s degree online or in-person and the degree should take you around four years.
+You can get your bachelor’s degree online or in-person and the degree should take you around 4 years.
+You should also consider studying at a military friendly college for the benefits they offer to veterans and active duty service members.

 For online programs, American Public University, Arizona State University, and Stony Brook University all have highly rated programs.

 For in-person programs, Stanford University, Massachusetts Institute of Technology, and Harvard University all have highly rated programs.

 Jobs with a Bachelor’s Degree in Electrical Engineering

 Design, develop, and test components, devices, systems, or equipment that use electricity, have an average salary of $74,232, according to Glassdoor as of May 2020.